DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 *   [Using Wordpress as a headless CMS for Eleventy by Mike Aparicio](https://www.mikeaparicio.com/posts/2023-11-07-using-wordpress-as-a-headless-cms-for-eleventy/)
 *   [How to use 11ty with Headless WordPress and deploy to Netlify by Dave Davies](https://davedavies.dev/post/how-to-use-11ty-with-headless-wordpress/)

 The two WordPress plugins have not been updated in 4 years.
 We also have to consider the number concurrent builds our static hosting plan allow if letting clients update.
 Netlify only allows one on the free plan.

+**Present conclusion:**

+- Automated updates require WP plugin dependencies and or skills to manage that.
+For a simple blog setting up Decap's free CMS seem easier.
+- A WP notify plugin could be used as a prompt to devs to do a manual update, but imagine someone repeatedly publishing to correct typos.

+With the cost, technical complexity and maintenance overhead of Headless it seems already to be in decline.

 ## Building with the 11ty base blog